VildeBruhn/vildebruhn.github.io/exercise1.md

 ## Data

 In this exercise, we will use parts of a dataset from [Jensen _et. al_ (2022)](https://www.pnas.org/doi/abs/10.1073/pnas.2207634119), looking into body size adaptations in a wild population of Atlantic salmon (_Salmo salar_) residing in a river impacted by hydropower development, affecting the waterflow in the river.
 The phenotypic time series used here can also be downloaded (in raw version) from the [PETS database]({% link /other_resources/PETS.md %}).
 The body mass is measured as weight (grams).
 The waterflow (climatic variable) is measured as volume/time ($\frac{m^3}{s}$) in june to september.
 The measurements take place over 61 years (with 7 years missing) from 1955-2016, a total of 54 measured years.
-The data include number of samples (N), trait/waterflow mean, trait/waterflow variance, and the age of the sample in million years (where the oldest sample has age = 0).
+The data include number of samples (N), trait/waterflow mean, trait/waterflow variance, and the age (year of sampling) in million years (where the oldest sample has age = 0).

 <small>Note: Where the sample size is 1, the variance is set to a number very close to zero because it is not possible to take the logarithm of zero.</small>